PrestaShop/docs/testing/ui-tests/_index.md

 chapter: true
 ---

+# UI Tests

-# Introduction
+## Introduction

-Finally, we have some user interface tests (also sometimes referred to as web acceptance tests).
-These tests launch and control a browser, perform several actions to check that the behavior, from the point of view of a real user, is as expected.
-So these tests send real HTTP requests and check the returned DOM.
+We have some user interface tests (sometimes called web acceptance tests).
+These tests launch and control a browser, and perform several actions to check that the behavior, from the point of view of a real user, is as expected.
+These tests send actual HTTP requests and check the returned [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 These tests can be found in `UI` folders.

-UI tests rely on [Playwright](https://github.com/microsoft/playwright/).

-## Stack
+### Stack

 UI tests work by controlling a browser and using the web interface like a real user.